New Orleans: Removal of 3rd Confederate-era monument begins

-NEW ORLEANS (AP) — Piece-by-piece and in the dead of night, New Orleans’ landscape is changing as city workers take down massive works of bronze and stone that once seemed immoveable in a region where some still cling to a Confederate legacy.
+NEW ORLEANS (AP) — Piece by piece, New Orleans’ landscape is changing as city workers take down massive works of bronze and stone that once seemed immoveable in a region where some still cling to a Confederate legacy.

 “Today we take another step in defining our City not by our past but by our bright future,” said Mayor Mitch Landrieu in a news release.
 “While we must honor our history, we will not allow the Confederacy to be put on a pedestal in the heart of New Orleans.”